Hire through the Economic Mobility Pathways Pilot: How the pilot works

 - You get access to a new pool of international talent to fill job openings.

-- finding and hiring candidates, and
+- finding and hiring candidates

 - providing employment-related resources and immigration-related services to the candidates you hire

-The EMPP will also help the candidates you want to hire by
+The EMPP will also help the candidates you want to hire by:

 - making it easier to prove their work experience